Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: Quark delocalization color screening model

 where

 The $\bm{s}_i$, $i=1,2,\cdots,n$, are the generating coordinates, which are introduced to expand the relative motion wave function~\cite{Ping:1998si,Wu:1998wu,Pang:2001xx}.
 The mixing parameter $\epsilon(\bm{s}_i)$ is variationally determined by the dynamics of the multiquark system.
-This procedure allows the multiquark system to choose its favorable configuration with the interactions, and has been used to explain the cross-over transition between the hadron phase and the quark-gluon plasma phase~\cite{Mingmei:2007jx}.
-In order to test the sensitivity of the model parameters, three sets of parameters, labeled as QDCSM1, QDCSM2, and QDCSM3, are used in the calculations as listed in Table~\ref{parameters}.
-The set in QDCSM1 is taken from the work of dibaryons~\cite{Huang:2015yza}, the one in QDCSM2 is obtained by fitting the spectra of ground state mesons, and the one in QDCSM3 is obtained by fitting the spectra of ground state baryons and mesons.
+This procedure allows the multiquark system to choose its favorable configuration with the interactions, and was used to explain the cross-over transition between the hadron phase and the quark-gluon plasma phase~\cite{Mingmei:2007jx}.
+To test the sensitivity of the model parameters, three sets of parameters, labeled as QDCSM1, QDCSM2, and QDCSM3, are used in the calculations as listed in Table~\ref{parameters}.
+The set in QDCSM1 is taken from the work of dibaryons~\cite{Huang:2015yza}, the one in QDCSM2 is obtained by fitting the spectra of ground state mesons, and the one in QDCSM3 is obtained by fitting the spectra of ground-state baryons and mesons.